bartvoet/python-for-java/python.md

 print(message)
 ~~~

+Important to not here is that in Python everything is an object which is not the
+case in Java where primitives are not stored as references.

 ## Primitive datatypes

+Now we know how Python treats variables, let's consider the basic built-in primitive types.

 Python has a relative simple type-system compared to Java.
 The 5 primitive data structures are: